lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

     -d "tract = 4431 AND patch = 17 AND visit in (919515,924057,924085,924086,929477,930353) AND skymap = 'DC2'" \
     --show graph

 Be aware that this takes approximately 15 minutes to run.
+No output might appear for most of that time, and it may seem as if nothing is happening.
+If you are familiar with the ``top`` command, you'll notice that running this in a new terminal will also seem to show no activity.

 Note a few things about this command:

 * the command starts out with ``pipetask qgraph`` rather than ``pipetask run`` or ``pipetask build``.